 The Project involves the establishment of a waste facility on Lot 1 and Lot 2 in Deposited Plan 1226992.
-The waste facility will accept up to 250,000 tonnes per annum of waste.
-The proposed waste stream (largely excavated materials) will be stockpiled following processing on site.
+The waste facility will accept up to 200,000 tonnes per annum of waste.
+The proposed waste stream (largely excavated materials) will be stockpiled following processing on site for future transport to other processors or for sale.

-The existing noise environment was defined by measured background noise levels at the nearest residential receiver location.
+The existing noise environment was defined by measured background noise levels experienced within the vicinity of the project site.
 This data enabled project specific noise criteria to be determined for this project.